0xsbow/gitrob/README.md

 ## Subdomain Discovery

 - Use `--discover-subdomains` together with `--domain example.com`.
-- The scanner searches GitHub code globally for the base domain, then regex-extracts hostnames such as `api.example.com` and `a.b.example.com`.
+- The scanner regex-extracts hostnames such as `api.example.com` and `a.b.example.com` from multiple GitHub sources.
+- Sources include global code search, repo-scoped code search, repository metadata, repository text files, commit patches, pull request patches, issue and PR discussion text, and release notes.
 - Bare apex domains like `example.com` are excluded; only deeper hostnames are reported.
+- This works for any domain you provide, such as `example.com`, `acme.co.uk`, or `my-company.io`.
 - Output works with the normal formats: JSON, CSV, TXT, and HTML.

 ## Commit Scanning